: "Uhh... There are talking animals. And they do things animals don't normally do. And they all make this face." *holds up picture of guy smirking*

 - Used in every (or most) DreamWorks animated film posters, where it may be the Trope Codifier.
 The image above explains it.

 - Moviebob blew a fuse over this in his already-not-too-positive review of Shrek 4: "Everyone.
-Wears.
-The same.
+Does.
+That same.
 Fucking.
 Smirk.", with each word illustrated by a screenshot of a DreamWorks character.

 - Sometimes used in Pixar's posters.